yantijin/yantijin.github.io/source/_posts/DMOEA-epsilonC.md

 ![4](DMOEA-epsilonC\4.png)

-* Different subproblems have different computational difficulties, therefore, it is reasonable to assign different amounts of computational effort to them based on their utility values which are defined in the line 3 of Algorithm 3
+* Different subproblems have different computational difficulties, therefore, it is reasonable to assign different amounts of computational effort to them based on their utility values which are defined in the line 3 of Algorithm 3

 ![5](DMOEA-epsilonC\5.png)